 “Growing up, we were taught that the Fire Nation was the greatest civilization in history and somehow, the war was our way of sharing our greatness with the rest of the world.
 What an amazing lie that was.
 The people of the world are terrified by the Fire Nation!
 They don’t see our greatness, they hate us!
 And we deserve it.
 We’ve created an era of fear in the world.
 And if we don’t want the world to destroy itself, we need to replace it with an era of peace and kindness.”

-It is with this realization that he is able to take up the Fire Nation throne at the end of the series and work with the Avatar to live more harmoniously with the other nations.
+It is with this realization that he was able to take up the Fire Nation throne at the end of the series and work with the Avatar to live more harmoniously with the other nations.

 “Creativity, versatility, intelligence…these are the traits that define a great swordsman.
 And these are the traits that define you.”
 (Piandao, Sokka’s Master)

-The glue that holds the group together, and according to the creators, “the heart of the show” (Art of the Animated Series, p.16).
+The glue that held the group together, and according to the creators, “the heart of the show” (Art of the Animated Series, p.16).
 Having to take on overwhelming responsibilities at a young age after the death of her mother during the war, Katara developed a deep sense of community and love that has helped her through life’s many challenges.
-In a situation where she is stripped of her bending and denied her supports, she is able to rally the group together through sheer determination (The Desert).
-There’s a quote from the show about inner strength that I am always drawn to:
+In a situation where she is stripped of her bending and denied her supports, she was able to rally the group together through sheer determination (The Desert).
+There’s a quote from the show about inner strength that I am particularly drawn to:

 “You must never give into despair.
 Allow yourself to slip down that road, and you surrender to your lowest instincts.
 In the darkest times, hope is something you give yourself.
 That is the meaning of inner-strength.”
 (Iroh, Avatar Day)

-It is this inner hope and strength that makes Katara a resilient individual in the face of seemingly insurmountable adversities.
+It is this inner hope and strength that makes Katara such a resilient individual in the face of seemingly insurmountable adversities.

 Empathy.
 Transparency.
 Adaptability.
 Resilience.
-These qualities, showcased by each of the four characters, are all desperately needed by the nations of the Avatar world.
+These qualities, showcased by each of the four main characters, are all desperately needed by the nations of the Avatar world.
 This connection gives additional meaning to their struggles to restore balance to the world.
 Alex Weitzman from RottenTomatoes puts it succinctly:

 “They all exhibit the true tendencies of their elements, in their best and most honest ways.
 It gives an added resonance to their heroism; not only are they restoring the world away from an oppressive force, but their examples will set the standards for their elements and their nations, should they succeed.”

-Guidance and Mentorship: The Old Generation
+The Important of Mentorship: The Old Generation

 Each of the five White Lotus members seen in the show offers unique insights and perspectives.
 Piandao, Sokka’s swordmaster, subscribes to internationalism, believing that knowledge belongs to all who seek it.
 Jeong Jeong, Aang’s first firebending master and deserter of the Fire Nation army, stresses the need for control and balance when wielding great power.
 Pakku, Katara’s waterbending master, proves that it’s never too old to change, shedding his adherence to outdated traditions in order to reconcile and reconnect with the Southern Water Tribe.
-Bumi, the odd King of Omashu, practices the principle of wu wei – action from stillness and taken with proper timing – by waiting for the right moments to escape and attack.
+Bumi, the odd King of Omashu, practices the principle of wu wei – action from stillness and taken with proper timing – by waiting for the right moment to act.

 Finally, there is Iroh, the wise man of the Avatar world.
 Beneath his calm and friendly demeanor is a man experienced in both the physical and spiritual world.
 Like the other members of the White Lotus, he demonstrates a genuine appreciation and wonder for other cultures, understanding that true wisdom comes from having an open mind and a humble relationship with the world.
 He is a guide to all that he meets.
 In his brief meeting with Toph, he gently reminds her that there is no shame in accepting help from loved ones (The Chase).
 In his brief conversation with Aang, he praises the young Avatar’s maturity in pursuing happiness and love over perfection and power (The Crossroads of Destiny).
 He even helps his would-be mugger to make a fresh start in life (Tales of Ba Sing Se).